department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-recruiting-screener.md

 ## General

-**All teams working on the Veteran Tools Platform are required to follow the DSVA process for screening participants for any research study related to the Veteran Tools Platform.**
+**All teams working on the Veteran-facing Services Platform are required to follow the DSVA process for screening participants for any research study related to the Veteran-facing Services Platform.**

 * The <a href="https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Research/Request%20or%20Do%20Research/PRA%20and%20Recruiting/PRA/Screener%20Questionnaire%202900-0770/Digital%20Service%20User%20Screener%20Questionnaire.docx" target="_blank">DSVA screener form</a> has PRA clearance and an established OMB form control number.